mkchoi212/mkchoi212.github.io/_posts/2017-06-29-first-talk.md

 let imageHeader = HeaderView<UIImage>(view: imageView ) { img in
     imageView.image = img
 }

-// Displays error!
-The type safety we wanted!! let elements = [labelHeader, imageHeader]
 ```
 Using a struct instead of a protocol halved the code size.
 Once implemented, the solution seems almost too simple to be true that we wonder, "Why couldn't we think of this the first time?"
+The reason maybe because we came up with a solution to a problem we didn't even try tounderstand.

 > Pick the right tool for the job, not the other way around.

 # Conclusion
-If using protocols in your code is making you write unncessary code to keep the compiler quiet and satisfied, maybe you should consider using a struct / function values instead.
+If using protocols in your code is making you write unncessary code to keep the compiler quiet and satisfied, maybe you should consider using struct / function values instead.

 Here's a general rule of thumb.